jonluca/blog/_posts/2018-10-28-phone-calls.md

 * Sampling frequency 8 kHz/13-bit (160 samples for 20 ms frames), filtered to 200–3400 Hz.
 * The AMR codec uses eight source codecs with bit-rates of 12.2, 10.2, 7.95, 7.40, 6.70, 5.90, 5.15 and 4.75 kbit/s.

-There are some more advanced properties, such as the compression during silent periods of the call and how it handles both speech parameters and a waveform signal, but I didn't want to get into that yet
+There are some more advanced properties, such as the compression during silent periods of the call and how it handles both speech parameters and a waveform signal, but I didn't want to get into that yet.

 First I just wanted to see if I could emulate the sound of a phone call from a high quality audio file.
 I found a site that has [high fidelity audio sampled at 44khz](https://sampleswap.org/filebrowser-new.php?d=VOCALS+and+SPOKEN+WORD%2FSPOKEN+WORD%2F) and tried it on one of them.